spacetelescope/romancal/docs/roman/ramp_fitting/description.rst

 output product.
 This combined variance of the exposure-level slope is the sum of the variance of the slope due to the Poisson noise and the variance of the slope due to the read noise.
-These two variances are also separately written to the extensions VAR_POISSON and VAR_RNOISE in the primary output.
+These two variances are also separately written to the arrays VAR_POISSON and VAR_RNOISE in the asdf output.

-For the optional output product, the variance of the slope due to the Poisson noise of the segment-specific slope is written to the VAR_POISSON extension.
+For the optional output product, the variance of the slope due to the Poisson noise of the segment-specific slope is written to the VAR_POISSON array.
-Similarly, the variance of the slope due to the read noise of the segment-specific slope  is written to the VAR_RNOISE extension.
+Similarly, the variance of the slope due to the read noise of the segment-specific slope  is written to the VAR_RNOISE array.